-With Advanced Ads Pro you can display or hide an ad only for users coming to your site from a specific url, e.g. affiliate program, Google search or your newsletter.
+With Advanced Ads Pro, you can display or hide an ad only for users coming to your site from a specific URL, e.g., from the Google search, Facebook, or your newsletter.

-You don’t have to make any changes in order to display an ad on all browsers and devices.
+You don’t have to make any changes to display an ad on all browsers and devices.

-To display an ad to a visitor coming from a specific url, search for the Visitor conditions metabox and add the referrer url condition.
+To display an ad to a visitor coming from a specific referrer URL, search for the Visitor conditions meta box and add the Referrer URL condition.

 Display ads only for visitors from Google

 A very basic setup to display ads for visitors from Google only would be this one:

 Hide ads from direct visitors

 You can also use the plugin to hide ads from direct visitors.
 Simply enter your referrer URL like in the example below (URL here: example.com).